FlowFuse/flowfuse/README.md

 npm start
 ```

-If you're actively developing for the FlowForge core, then use `npm run serve` to run the application
+If you are actively developing the FlowForge core, then use `npm run serve` to run the application
 with automatic rebuilds of the front-end, and restarts of the application when
 it is modified.

-If you intend on developing for the additional repositories, please refer to [the docs](https://github.com/flowforge/flowforge/tree/dev-docs#readme)
+If you intend on developing the additional repositories, please refer to [the docs](https://flowforge.com/docs/contribute/)
 for detailed developer setup instructions.